‘To be followed by a smaller SUV’ section added.

 Lucid Motors says it has developed a 113 kWh battery pack through electric racing with 20 million miles of real-world testing promising ‘world class’ energy density.
 The company is using this battery pack in the Lucid Air.
-The large-capacity battery pack takes up limited space to liberate more interior space, the manufacturer said.
+The manufacturer said that the large-capacity battery pack takes up limited space to liberate more interior room.

 In the Lucid Air, the 113 kWh battery pack can deliver a range of up to 520 miles (EPA est.).
 The Lucid Gravity could deliver an EPA est. range of over 450 miles with the same battery pack.
 That number is definitely going to be a number over 400 miles, Jenkins has indicated.